aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/v3/cv_change_control_v3.md

-# Configure a Change Control on Cloudvision
+# Configure a Change Control on CloudVision

 __cv_change_control_v3__ manage change controls on CloudVision: